(Un)popular opinion: Are sulfates really *that* bad for your hair?

 Science.
 Turns out, there is very little bearing for the anti-sulfate narrative from a health point of view.
 As described in an article from the International Journal of Cosmetic Science, sulfates cover a broad range of detergents and surfactants found in everyday beauty and household products, including sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES), ammonia laureth sulfate (ALS) and more.
 They are what causes your cleaning products to foam up, attracting both oil and water and thus allowing you to clean your hair, body, face, teeth, house, clothes, car, et cetera.

 The controversy stems from the lathering effect from sulfate shampoo.
-Although it is good for cleansing hair, it can be a little too effective at stripping oil and sebum, so it can be way more drying than it needs to be.
+Although it is good for cleansing hair, it can be a little too effective at stripping oil and sebum, leaving your tresses much more dehydrated than they needs to be.

 Marketing something is ‘chemical free' is essentially describing a vacuum; in actuality, your organic shampoos, makeup, toothpaste and cleaning products are all made up of chemicals because chemicals include air, water and every other substance on this Earth.